 However: I will say: Surveys have shown that consumers don’t care about expertise when they can clearly see an outfit looks awesome on a person.
 Let’s be clear: Influencers should ALWAYS disclose, but, again, the research says: when a fashion image on Instagram looks good and inspires, most Instagram users couldn’t care less if they see a disclaimer or not.
 There’s a reason for this kind of reaction, and once you understand it, it’ll be an a-ha moment. [ Scroll past the break below to see the answer.
 There’s a reason why I put FASHION in all-caps ]

 (Shoutout to Ted and Meghan for the event invite!)

-The reason is: If clothes look good, expertise isn’t NEEDED (in most cases).
+(Continued from above) The reason is: If clothes look good, expertise isn’t NEEDED (in most cases).
 What looks good looks good, simple as that.
 But for the many verticals NOT driven by looks (examples: smartphones, tablets, laptops), you almost always NEED AN EXPERT.
 One example: Consumers care about expertise when it comes to a new smartphone and what it can/can’t do for them.
 Many agencies think expertise doesn’t matter, and agencies are CORRECT in this thinking when it comes to fashion and, to some extent, foodie and travel influencers.
 Just three examples.
 BUT NOT FOR TECH.
 Let me repeat.
 NOT FOR TECH.

 And agencies of all sizes have dropped the ball – I’ve seen it first hand – inviting “pretty faces” to tech events.
 (I can hear the groans of “But that’s what the client wants!
 So we’re giving it to them!”
 Sigh) For the love of God, please tell me how this is a go-to strategy.
 It shouldn’t be.
 Here’s why: Anyone, pretty faces included, can plagiarize a tech review – I’ve seen it done.
 And if the blogger doesn’t add a video to prove expertise, deception can (and sadly, does) flourish and A CONSUMER HAS NO PROTECTION AGAINST IT.